allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 In databases, we may distinguish two types of operations: writing and reading.
 In the previous section, we addressed the problems with reading the data from the B-tree.
 Nonetheless, writing is also a crucial part.
-When writing the data to a database, b-tree needs to be constantly updated with new values.
+When writing the data to a database, B-tree needs to be constantly updated with new values.

 The tree shape depends on the order of values added to the tree.
 It's easily visible in a binary tree.